dgunter/ParseZeekLogs/README.md

 A lightweight utility for programmatically reading and manipulating Bro IDS log files and outputting into JSON or CSV format.
 This library works on both Python 2 and Python 3.

 ## Examples
 The following example first loads records from the Bro connection log named conn.log.
 The data is the written out to a file named out.json.
 The name of the log file to read must be provided when creating the ParseBroLog class.
+You can use the safe_headers=True option in the to_json method to replace all instances of a dot with an underscore.
 ```python
 from parsebrologs import ParseBroLogs